Vijaygawate/main_devops_project/README.md

 on prod server run random container
 #sudo docker run -it -d ubuntu
-so that our pipeline works (coz we mention any privious container running should delete first) Check it on brower
+so that our pipeline works (coz we mention any privious container running should delete first)

+imp:
+made some changes in index.html file on jenkins server commit it and push it to the origin
+Result: it will run all job automatically and your website is deployed on Prod_server

+Check it on brower
 <public_ip of Prod_server>:80